myron0220/SpringbootVueMS/README.md

 - Don't close previous tab, open the following link in a new tab:
 `https://replit.com/@myron0220/SpringbootVueMS-1#.replit`
 Then click the "Run" button in Replit.
+Note: the "Whitelabel Error Page" doesn't matter, as I will not display my website in Replit built-in window.

 - Don't close previous tab, waiting for the build finish of previous two tabs, then open the following link in a new tab:
 `https://springbootvuems.myron0220.repl.co/`